What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Proofs

 It is worth pointing out that Theorem \ref{thm:local-det-violationSettInd} cannot be strengthened to ``any deterministic HVT violates Settings Independence$_{C(\Sigma, \Sigma)}$'', where ``locally deterministic'' has been replaced with ``deterministic''.
 In the case of theories that are deterministic but not locally deterministic, it is the very first step of the proof that will not work.
 This is because in such a theory, for any $t$ below $R_a \cup R_b$,

 but not necessarily

-In other words, in a theory that is deterministic but not locally deterministic, all physical events in $R_a \cup R_a$ are uniquely determined by the full initial conditions at $t$, but not necessarily by the part of these initial conditions that is contained within $\Sigma_{R_A, t} \cup \Sigma_{R_B, t}$.
+In other words, in a theory that is deterministic but not locally deterministic, all physical events in $R_a \cup R_b$ are uniquely determined by the full initial conditions at $t$, but not necessarily by the part of these initial conditions that is contained within $\Sigma_{R_A, t} \cup \Sigma_{R_B, t}$.
 However, this does not mean that the choices of measurement settings are more ``free'' in theories that are deterministic but not locally deterministic.
-This only reveals the fact that Settings Independence$_{C(\Sigma, \Sigma)}$ has built a certain kind of locality into its formulation: it states that the choices of measurement settings are independent of the conditions in the past \textit{restricted} to the past light cone of measurement, and not that the choices of measurement settings are independent of the conditions in the past, \textit{full stop}.
+This only reveals the fact that a certain kind of locality is built into the formulation of Settings Independence$_{C(\Sigma, \Sigma)}$: it states that the choices of measurement settings are independent of the conditions in the past \textit{restricted to the past light cone of measurement}, and not that the choices of measurement settings are independent of the conditions in the past, \textit{full stop}.